 If you were to ask a random person what their favorite Denzel Washington film was, many will be quick to spew out a list of Hollywood’s biggest films.
 Anything from Glory, to Mo’ Better Blues or even Training Day, Equalizer, and Fences, it’s always a list of some of the best films.
 Whatever the choice is, it’s easy to see that Denzel has made it to Hollywood’s elite.
 But how he made it there is a series of calculated moves and decisions that helped shape his life.

 Washington was born in Mount Vernon, New York.
 His father, Denzel Hayes Washington, Sr., was an ordained Pentecostal minister, and also worked for the Water Department and at a local department store.
 His mother, Lennis “Lynne” (née Lowe), was a beauty parlor owner and operator born in Georgia and partly raised in Harlem.

 Washington attended Pennington-Grimes Elementary School in Mount Vernon until 1968.
 When he was 14, his parents broke up, and his mother sent him to a private preparatory school, Oakland Military Academy in New Windsor, New York.
 It was that change in his surroundings that opened up his eyes and mind that there could be more for his life.

-He could have rebelled and tried to go back to original surroundings, but instead Washington decided to give it a try and embrace where he was.
-It was at that time, he reflects, was a life-changing turning point.
+He could have rebelled and tried to go back to his original surroundings, but instead, Washington decided to give it a try and embrace where he was.
+That time was a life-changing turning point for the actor.